UCL-DSS/LegalTech/README.md

 ## What Does This Course Teach Me?
-This course teaches you how to utilise R, a programming language for data science, from scratch through an interactive learning environment.
-These lessons will teach you how to approach and solve big legal questions in a simple programming environment.
+This course teaches you how to utilise R, a programming language for data science, from scratch through an interactive learning environment called Swirl.
+Swirl allows you to learn R in a question-and-response style, like a chatbot who is your personal tutor!
+The Data Science For Lawyers Course will teach you how to approach and solve big legal questions using R.

-## Available Lessons
-We will be releasing the lessons as we code them every ten days.
-If a lesson has not been coded yet, you will NOT be able to take it.
-If there is a new lesson, re-download this GitHub repository and follow the same steps under "How do I get started?"

-### Here is a list of lessons you can take now:

-Lesson One - Getting Started

-### Here is a list of lessons that will be released soon:

-Lesson Two – Webscraping and Data Upload

-Lesson Three – Regular Expressions

-Lesson Four – Citation Networks

-Lesson Five - Dictionary analysis

-Lesson Six - Similarity

-Lesson Seven – Automated Content Analysis Through Machine learning

-Lesson Eight – Prediction

 ## About The Original Authors